cloudmesh-community/book/chapters/devops/puppet.md

 ## Overiew

+:o: overview needs to be changed as its part of the devops section and we need to avoid repetition.
+We will do change once it is integrated.

 Configuration management is an important task of IT department in any organization.
 It is a process of managing changes in infrastructure in a structured and systematic way.
 Configuring large infrastructure